Made with Greek yogurt, oats, whole wheat flour, and not much else. Simple, wholesome, and satisfying.

 Let’s just discuss how thick these guys are.
 You have the baking powder to thank.
 Not too much baking powder so that your pancakes taste like chemicals, but just enough to give them a little lift.
 Ok, a lot of lift.
 And I’m lovin’ it!

-The addition of quick oats adds fiber to your pancakes, as well as gives them a hearty, satisfying texture.
+The addition of oats adds fiber to your pancakes, as well as gives them a hearty, satisfying texture.
 The oats bulk up the batter without adding any unnecessary sugar or fat.
 You know when you mix oats with water/milk, they bulk right up?
 The same goes with this pancake batter.
 I always add a touch of oats to my batters.
 Oh and don’t worry, these pancakes won’t taste oat-y.
 If you prefer to skip the oats, try these whole wheat pancakes instead.

 These whole wheat oatmeal pancakes are:

 These whole wheat pancakes are not:

 - Cook Time: 5 minutes